scotthds/dse-connection-test/README.md

 ### run project

 ./run.sh 10.2.304.89
+OR
+./run.sh 10.2.304.89 cassandra datastax1

-first argument is IP of Kubernetes dse loadbalancer in the cluster
+first argument is IP of Kubernetes dse loadbalancer in the cluster, second and third arguments if supplied are a C* role and its password to authenticate against the DSE cluster.